Nakasendo Road, from Magome to Tsumago, the most beautiful villages of medieval Japan

 .

-We had lunch at Omote restaurant, right next to the Tsumago tourist information center , where we retrieved our bags.
-After enjoying the village a bit more, we headed down to the bus stop towards Nagiso.
+We had lunch at Omote, right next to the Tsumago tourist information center, where we picked up our bags.
+After exploring the village a bit more, we walked down to the bus stop for Nagiso.

-Oh, and don’t forget to try goheimochi, the regional treat — a kind of grilled rice skewer with sweet sauce.
+Oh, and don’t forget to try goheimochi, the regional treat — a grilled rice skewer with a sweet sauce.
 It’s delicious!

-In Nagiso, we took the train to Matsumoto; in the post with our 4 week itinerary in Japan you can see the rest of the trip.
+In Nagiso, we took the train to Matsumoto; in the post with our 4-week Japan itinerary you can see the rest of the trip.

 .